OEE Software

 for TPM Total Productive Maintenance and OEE Overall Equipment Effectiveness

-Use Ctrl+F to find keywords
+Use CTRL+F to find keywords

-Also see our Lean Dictionary
+Also see Lean Dictionary

 OEE Overall Equipment Effectiveness = Availability * Performance * Quality